jnolis/ggirl/README.md

 message_1 <- "This plot made me think of you!"

-ggpostcard(plot, contact_email, return_address, messages = message_1, send_addresses = send_address_1)
+ggpostcard(plot, contact_email, messages = message_1, send_addresses = send_address_1)
 ```

 This will pop up a web page showing you what the order will look like.
-If both the front and back look good to you click the button to make the payment and submit the order.
+If both the front picture and back info look good to you click the button to make the payment and submit the order.

 ![The screen to review the order](man/figures/postcard-order-screen.png)